Cushychicken/cushychicken.github.io/_posts/2022-02-25-more-web-scraper-notes.md

 The brainwave came when I was in the shower, quietly wishing I had a search engine at my disposal.
 Then it hit me: Why _don't_ I do this like a search engine would?
 They're definitely not clicking thru a bunch of search pages.
-A little research
+A little research brought me to a goldmine of resources on an ancient bit of web
+tech: _sitemaps_.
+They ease so much of the pain of figuring out which pages are new to the scraper, and which are old.
+Learning to utilize a sitemap cut down my indexer's runtime from around three hours daily to under half an hour.
+They also did a bunch for helping me understand how Google indexes sites.
+If you're interested in content marketing, SEO, search engines, or any other stuff related to digital marketing: _spend a half day learning about sitemaps._
+You absolutely will not regret it!

-This also yielded a bunch of other fruitful learnings about what websites do to ease the plight of web indexing software.
+This research also yielded a bunch of other fruitful learnings about what websites do to ease the plight of web indexing software.
 Adding a [JSON JobPosting schema](https://schema.org/JobPosting) to the page head is another thing I’ve come to appreciate.
 This is effectively a hack to get